SarangKumar/IO-LearnHub/day_2/challenge/README.md

 - Make a documentation page using HTML and basics of CSS.
 - You may replicate the [screenshot](/day_2/challenge/challenge_readme.png) given below or make your own.
+- It will be appreciated if you try to replicate any actual npm package documentation page or atleast a part of it, for example [chalk](/https://www.npmjs.com/package/chalk).
+It may not look exactly the same but you will learn a lot of things while trying to do so.

 ## Things to keep in mind
 - Make sure you use symantic tags